Why can't I collect metrics from containers, pods, or nodes using Metrics Server in Amazon EKS?

 If the Metrics Server service is available and passing checks, then Status is set to True.

-If your issue still isn't resolved even though Status is set to True, complete the steps in the Check if the APIService is available and can handle requests section.
+If you set Status to True and the issue persists, then refer to the Check if the APIService is available and can handle requests section.

 If Status is set to False, then look for the associated Reason code and human readable Message for Conditions in the output.
 See the following example of a failing APIService: